Himanth-reddy/anilist-trakt-sync/DEPLOY.md

 ## Why this stack?

 *   **Render**: Unlike Vercel, Render's free tier allows for longer-running processes (up to minutes), which is crucial for the full sync operation.
 *   **Supabase**: Provides a persistent PostgreSQL database.
-Unlike Redis (Vercel KV), your data (mappings, logs) is stored permanently on disk and won't vanish unexpectedly.
+Your data (mappings, logs) is stored permanently on disk and won't vanish unexpectedly.